 The thing is, as decent as most of the cast is in Camp Twilight, the story itself is generally played out.
 I like seeing a mysterious killer going around and killing kids as much as the next man, but few of the kills here were really worth it (there was a solid ax-throwing kill, but even that seemed tame to me), and the little twists they threw in didn’t spice things up enough (and in fact, I thought one of the twists was both unnecessary and really irrelevant to the story).
 Also, the last 15 minutes was a cliché “This is why I committed these murders” speech to the last survivors, which also felt sorta ridiculous.

-What you have with Camp Twilight is what you have with a lot of modern-day slasher films, being a competently-made movie with pretty solid production value, some attractive women (while I’m sure that Lear has her fans, for me, Gluchowski was the prettiest one here, followed by Hopkins), and an okay (but played out) story.
-Even the ended they tacked on struck me as pointless.
+What you have with Camp Twilight is what you have with a lot of modern-day slasher films, being a competently-made movie with pretty solid production value, some attractive women, and an okay (but played out) story.
+Even the ending they tacked on struck me as pointless.
 It’s a fine movie to rent, but I don’t think it’s going to be a new-age classic despite some of the names involved.

 This is one of the films covered on Fight Evil’s podcast.
 If you’re curious as to what Chucky (@ChuckyFE) and I thought about this one, listen below.

 One thought on “Camp Twilight (2020)”